mailway-app/auth/README.md

 # auth

-> SMTP auth and backend selector
+> SMTP auth and backend selector for NGINX